FIU Panthers Logo

-Since 1987, the sports interests of Florida International University have been protected by the FIU Panthers, whose logo reflects the essence of the name and features.
-The identity subtly emphasizes the power, speed, and flexibility characteristic of the talisman.
+Since 1987, the sports interests of Florida International University have been represented by the FIU Panthers team, whose logo reflects the essence of the name and its characteristics.
+The identity subtly emphasizes the strength, speed, and agility characteristic of the mascot.

 FIU Panthers: Brand overview